Drug liberalization: History

-Considering that legalization would likely lead to an increase in the supply of drugs, the standard economic model predicts that the quantity of drugs consumed would rise and the prices would fall.
-However, Andrew E. Clark, an economist who has studied the effects of drug legalization, suggests that a specific tax, or sin tax, would counteract the increase in consumption.Additionally the legalization of it would reduce the cost of having to mass incarcerate marginalized communities, which are those who are disproportionately affected.
-Of those arrested for drug possession or drug related crimes, the majority of those individuals arrested are Black or Hispanic.

-Associated costs
+Impacts

+A Independent Scientific Committee on Drugs study found drug harms, such as economic cost, injury, family adversities, environmental damage, and community harm vary between different drugs.

+Harms to others and society

 Proponents of drug prohibition argue that many negative externalities, or third party costs, are associated with the consumption of illegal drugs.
-Externalities like violence, environmental effects on neighborhoods, increased health risks and, increased healthcare costs are often associated with the illegal drug market.
-Opponents of prohibition argue that many of those externalities are created by current drug policies.
+Externalities like violence, environmental effects on neighborhoods, increased health risks, and increased healthcare costs are often associated with the illegal drug market.

+Opponents of prohibition argue that some of those externalities are created by criminalizing drug policies.
 They believe that much of the violence associated with drug trade is due to the illegal nature of drug trade, where there is no mediating authority to solve disputes peacefully and legally.
 The illegal nature of the market also affects the health of consumers by making it difficult to acquire syringes, which often leads to needle sharing.

-Prominent economist Milton Friedman argues that prohibition of drugs creates many negative externalities like increased incarceration rates, the undertreatment of chronic pain, corruption, disproportional imprisonment of African Americans, compounding harm to users, the destruction of inner cities and harm to foreign countries.
+Economist Milton Friedman argues that prohibition of drugs creates many negative externalities like increased incarceration rates, the undertreatment of chronic pain, corruption, disproportional imprisonment of African Americans, compounding harm to users, the destruction of inner cities and harm to foreign countries.
 Proponents of legalization also argue that prohibition decrease the quality of the drugs made, which often leads to more physical harm, like accidental overdoses and poisoning, to the drug users.
 Steven D. Levitt and Ilyana Kuziemko point to the over crowding of prisons as another negative side effect of the war on drugs.
 They believe that by sending such a large number of drug offenders to prison, the war on drugs has reduced the prison space available for other offenders.
 This increased incarceration rate not only costs tax payers more to maintain, it could possibly increase crime by crowding violent offenders out of prison cells and replacing them with drug offenders.

-Direct costs
+According to economist Mark Thornton prohibition increases political corruption and crime.

+Prohibition can produce more dangerous and addictive drugs.
+Milton Friedman estimated that over 10,000 deaths a year in the US are caused by the criminalization of drugs, and if drugs were to be made legal, number of innocent victims such as those shot down in drive by shootings would decrease.